SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

     remotely on RenkuLab:

     .. code-block:: console
+        :emphasize-lines: 5-7

-        $ renku session start -p renkulab --ssh Your system is not set up for SSH connections to Renku.
-Would you like to set it up? [y/N]: y [...]
+        $ renku session start -p renkulab --ssh
+        Your system is not set up for SSH connections to Renku.
+        Would you like to set it up? [y/N]: y
+        [...]
         Session user-myproject-02a9e407 successfully started, use 'renku session open --ssh user-myproject-02a9e407' or 'ssh
-        renkulab.io-myproject-02a9e407' to connect to it
+        user-myproject-02a9e407' to connect to it

     .. note::

         **Curious what's happening under the hood?** This command starts a new